So I got this letter from a reader asking about how to get into shape for a BJJ tournament as fast as possible…

 Make sure to stop these workouts at least 4 days before the tournament to allow your body time to recover.

-And finally, remember that doing anything is better than doing nothing.
 So get your butt out there: lifting, skiing, running, cross-fitting, yoga, swimming, gymnastics, rock-climing… it’s all good!